Jump Rings

 How To Open A Jump Ring

-Never pull jump rings apart as you’ll never get them round again without a ton of work.
+Never pull jump rings apart as you’ll never get them round again – without a ton of work.
 Instead, twist, with two pliers, each end away from the other.
-Slide into chain, piece, whatever, and then close by pulling the two ends back together.
-I often, once again with the pliers, push the ends past where they meet, pull them back to center and then finish the twist to center.
+Slide into a chain, piece, whatever, and then close by pulling the two ends back together.
+I often, once again with the pliers, push the ends past where they meet, pull them back to center, and then finish the twist to center.
 This maneuver creates tension and a tight, clean join.

 If you are opening and closing a ton of jump rings, (chain mail comes to mind), try using one of the following tools: